-We are required by ISAs (UK) to report in respect of the following matters where:

-- •the Directors' use of the going concern basis of accounting in preparation of the CSS is not appropriate; or - the Directors have not disclosed in the CSS any identified material uncertainties that may cast significant doubt about the Group's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the CSS is authorised for issue.

-We have nothing to report in respect of these matters.
+In auditing the CSS, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the CSS is appropriate

+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's ability to continue as a going concern for a period of at least twelve months from when the CSS is authorised for issue.
+Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.